ese5160/a14g-final-submission-t18-dataracers/README.md

 **SRS 07:** The system shall actuate the DRS flap when commanded by the external software

+The initial hardware requirements specification (HRS) outlines the necessary components for a comprehensive vehicle monitoring system, including a temperature sensor (SHTC3-TR-10KS), TFT LCD display (ST7735R), three-axis accelerometer (LIS2DH12), actuator (Adafruit Feather 3119) for simulating a drag reduction system (DRS) flap, and an RPM sensor (55100-3H-02-A).
+The software requirements specification (SRS) defines the system's functionality, such as reading sensor data at specified intervals, logging data to an SD card, transmitting data over WiFi, providing a real-time dashboard display, and actuating the DRS flap based on external commands.
+Our team successfully implemented all the requirements, except for integrating the TFT LCD display into the device and replaced the relay with a servo for the DRS flap actuation.
+The system can monitor and log temperature, acceleration, and RPM data, transmit it wirelessly, and control the DRS flap remotely.
+This comprehensive solution allows for real-time vehicle monitoring, data analysis, and performance optimization, while the exclusion of the TFT LCD display does not significantly impact the core functionality.

 ## 4. Project Photos & Screenshots

 ### 3D Printed Race-Car